monyrattanak-math/monyrattanak-nie/content/teaching/Complex_Variable (Jan 2022- May 2022)/index.md

 diagram: true
 markup: mmark
 ---
 This is a one semester course on complex variables for MAC students cohort I. The reference used in the course is "COMPLEX VARIABLES AND APPLICATIONS, 8th edition" by James Ward Brown and Ruel V. Churchill.
-This course is intended to cover at least from chapter 1 to chapter 7.
+This course is intended to cover at least from chapter 1 to chapter 5.

 The following is the link to join the class:
 <a href="https://join.skype.com/JuVdOw1lLKaS" target="_blank"> https://join.skype.com/JuVdOw1lLKaS</a>.

 The <a href="https://monyrattanak-math.netlify.app/files/How to prove.pdf" target="_blank"> How to Prove</a> is an example showing how to prove things in mathematics.
 This serves as an idea or a method to do proofs in mathematics.

 The homework have to be sent to my email (found it in About) with only one pdf file under the name "ComplexV_HW1" and so on.
-You are expected to work together and teach each other to solve thses problems.
+You are expected to work together and teach each other to solve these problems.

 Class on 16-Jan-2022: Covered chapter 1